|

 The initialization buffering is then disabled;

-method calls are passed through immediately.
+any subsequent Diagnostic method calls are passed through immediately.

 (Note that the secondary buffering controlled by setWebChannelBuffer